dhruvtp05/forum/README.md

-"Trying to create a website with a forum for students"
+Trying to create a website with a forum for students